JuanPacoHernandez/JuanPacoHernandez.github.io/Encryptor-Decryptor/README.md

-# Project Web: Encryptor
+# Project Web: Encryptor/Decryptor

-This project s about a text encryptor/decryptor, single webpage.
+This project is about a text encryptor/decryptor, single webpage.

 ## Encryption keys

 Letter "e" turns into "enter"

 Letter "i" turns into "imes"

 Letter "a" turns into "ai"

 Letter "o" turns into "ober"

 Letter "u" turns into "ufat"

 ## Description